BrucePerens/ws_service/README.md

 # ws_service
-Easier, cleaner websocket services for Crystal web servers and web frameworks
+Easier, cleaner websocket services for Crystal web servers and web framework, including sample Javascript and Crystal clients.

 `WS::Service` is a base class for WebSocket services that does a lot of the work for you: